Manny Machado: 2017

 On May 10, Machado became the first Oriole in franchise history to collect 270 extra-base hits before turning 25 – only the 30th player in MLB history to do so.

 On August 7, Machado hit a game-winning grand slam against the Angels in the seventh inning.
 A week later he hit his second grand slam of the season.
 Four days later, Machado hit a walk-off grand slam against the Angels, his third home run of the game and his seventh career grand slam.
 It was also his second career three-homer game, joining Chris Davis, Goose Goslin, Eddie Murray and Boog Powell as the only Orioles in franchise history with multiple three-homer games.
-He also became the first Orioles player to record multiple 3-grand slam seasons, and just the second player in recorded MLB history with back-to-back seasons of three or more grand slams.
+He also became the first Orioles player to record multiple 3-grand slam seasons and just the second player in recorded MLB history with back-to-back seasons of three or more grand slams.
 On August 23, he hit a walk-off solo home run, the fourth of his career.
 In all, Machado hit three walk-off home runs in 2017, the most by any MLB player that season.

 Machado won AL Player of the Month in August, slashing .341/.348/.690 with an OPS of 1.038.
-He hit 12 homers, six doubles and one triple, while driving in 35 runs and scoring 23 times.
+He hit 12 homers, six doubles, and one triple while driving in 35 runs and scoring 23 times.

-Despite a poor first half, Machado finished his season strong in the second half, ending the year having slashed .259/.310/.471 with 33 doubles, 33 home runs, 95 RBI and nine stolen bases.
+Despite a poor first half, Machado finished his season strong in the second half, ending the year having slashed .259/.310/.471 with 33 doubles, 33 home runs, 95 RBI, and nine stolen bases.
 He made 14 errors, second-most among all AL third basemen.
-He was also a finalist for Rawlings Gold Glove award, losing out to fellow-AL East third baseman Evan Longoria.
+He was also a finalist for the Rawlings Gold Glove award, losing out to fellow AL East third baseman Evan Longoria.

 2018

-For 2018, Machado was moved back to shortstop, his natural position.
+In 2018, Machado was moved back to shortstop, his natural position.
 Batting .313 with 21 home runs and 60 RBIs, Machado was named the starting shortstop for the 2018 MLB All-Star Game.